Generic name: rizatriptan [ rye-za-TRIP-tan ]

 - Phenylketonuria (PKU)—The orally disintegrating tablet contains phenylalanine, which can make this condition worse.

-Take rizatriptan only as directed by your doctor.
+Take this medicine only as directed by your doctor.
 Do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.
 Using too much rizatriptan may increase the chance of side effects.

-Do not use rizatriptan for a headache that is not a migraine headache.
+Do not use this medicine for a headache that is not a migraine headache.
 Talk to your doctor about what to do for regular headaches.

-To relieve your migraine as soon as possible, use rizatriptan as soon as the headache pain begins.
+To relieve your migraine as soon as possible, use this medicine as soon as the headache pain begins.
 Even if you get warning signals of a coming migraine (an aura), you should wait until the headache pain starts before using rizatriptan.

 Ask your doctor ahead of time about any other medicine you may take if rizatriptan does not work.
 After you take the other medicine, check with your doctor as soon as possible.
 Headaches that are not relieved by rizatriptan are sometimes caused by conditions that need other treatment.